Actor Josh Hartnett is selling his 1887 Queen Anne Victorian in Minneapolis overlooking the Lake of the Isles.

-He’s not able to spend as much time here as he’d like, his publicist says, and he wants this historic home to be “properly loved and lived in.”
+He’s not able to spend as much time here as he’d like, his publicist says, and he wants this historic home to be “properly loved and lived in.

 She fell in love with it when it was a neglected, broken-down house that had endured some pretty awful 1950s remuddling along the way.
 She and her husband bought it and spent two years restoring it.

 I was sad to learn that Katherine died of breast cancer shortly after the book about the house was published.
 Her family sold the house and moved on.

+The house has 3 stories with 4 bedrooms, 3.5 baths, and 5,000 square feet.
 He’s asking $2.395 million, which is pretty much what he paid for it in ’02.

-For more photos and information: the listing, Mpls Mag, and Curbed.
+the Sotheby’s listing, Mpls Mag, and Curbed.